ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/configuring_rez_sphinx.rst

-If you're trying to link your Rez package to another Rez package, but that package cannot be editted (it could be a third-party PyPI package or something) to add documentation, you can use this option to help :ref:`rez_sphinx build` find the documentation.
+If you're trying to link your Rez package to another Rez package, but that package cannot be editted (it could be a third-party PyPI package or something) to add documentation, you can use this option to help :ref:`rez_sphinx build run` find the documentation.

 .. code-block:: python